ranjanvksingh/KPLNET/README.md

 5. KinesisConsumerTest is a sample application to consume KPLNET aggregated records from a Kinesis stream.

-Note:
+Notes:

-KPL can be configured to run as daemon or can be invoked as a library using the KPLNETConfiguration runAsDaemon true or false repectively.
+1. KPL can be configured to run as daemon or can be invoked as a library using the KPLNETConfiguration runAsDaemon true or false repectively.

-The HTTPMachine module taken from the github repository https://github.com/bvanderveen/httpmachine.
+2. The HTTPMachine module taken from the github repository https://github.com/bvanderveen/httpmachine.
 This is currently not in use since I have used AWS .NET SDK to put records to a kinesis stream.

+3. KPLNETTest has kinesis stream name hardocded.
+This needs to be changed with a valid stream name.

+4. KPLNETTest and KinesisConsumerTest use envrironment variables for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

+5. KinesisConsumerTest has stream name and starting sequence number had coded.
+You may use firstSequenceNumber logged by KPLNETTest for this.